-Data from the 9th edition of the World Quality Report shows that test automation is helping businesses speed up decision making.
+Data from the 9th edition of the World Quality Report shows that test automation is helping businesses speed up decision-making.
 Automated software testing provides developers with tools and methods to determine the quality of their software and what improvements are needed.
 It is a step ahead of manual testing, so it saves time and human effort to a greater extent.
 More importantly, it leaves no room for error in testing.

-For instance, if you are developing an Android cleaner or Windows error solutions, software testing tools will help you assess whether your software perform properly, meet development team goal, is usable, and meet overall requirements.
+For instance, if you are developing an Android cleaner or Windows error solutions, software testing tools will help you assess whether your software performs properly, meet development team goal, is usable, and meet overall requirements.

 One of the key features of software testing tools is integration with software development solutions and other software testing tools.
 For easier monitoring and analyzing of test activities and results, most solutions have some form of reporting and a dashboard.
-Some may even have pre-defined KPI and metrics.
+Some may even have pre-defined KPIs and metrics.